-The school does not provide housing at the High Point campus.
+The school does not provide housing.
 As a service to students, the Student Services staff can assist in the location of housing and other local accommodations.

 The Student Services staff, along with school administration, expects that all students living in nearby housing conduct themselves as individuals who are serious in their quest for practical knowledge inside and outside of the classroom.